 Your end of year contribution will go to pay the direct costs of operating the transmitter serving your community as well as others you may listen to when driving in the region.
 Each of HPPR’s 18 transmitters has fixed operating costs for power, tower rent, maintenance and insurance.
 We’ve worked to keep these expenses down through efficient installation designs and equipment selection.
 At a few sites we’ve also managed to have tower rent or utility costs donated.

 But in most cases there are monthly bills to be paid, which can be substantial.
-For example, utility costs can run $20-30,000 a year for our 100,000 watt stations like KTOT, KANZ, KZNK and KZNA.
-Tower rent can be as high as almost $25,000 a year for a station like KJJP in Amarillo.
+For example, utility costs can run $20-27,000 a year for our 100,000 watt stations like KTOT, KANZ, KZNK and KZNA.
+Tower rent is $29,000 annually for KJJP and $20,000 for HPPR Connect in Amarillo.

 In considering your contribution, keep in mind everyone who will benefit in the coming year.
 There’s certainly yourself in terms of the many hours and miles of listening you’ll be supporting.
 There’s also your community that will benefit by having this educational, cultural and civic service available to everyone, regardless of means.
 And there may even be those who are just driving through the area, tune into HPPR, and come away impressed by the availability of public radio across the region and with the support for that service provided by residents like you.